pcordemans/devbit-algorithms/docs/testing/README.md

     ```

 :::warning
 Check the Python interpreter used in VS Code.
 Run the *Python: Select interpreter* command (Ctrl + Shift + P) and select the interpreter used by the Conda environment.
+If you cannot find the Conda environment with the given name, try restarting VS Code.
 :::

 :::tip